-Allah’s Messenger was quoted by Abu Huraira describing Paradise where, among many wondrous things, agarwood would be used in their incense burner (López-sampson and Page 2018) This is because the scent of Oud is described as “the scent from heaven”.
-Not only does it smell divine, but also it is spiritual for many Muslims (and many other religious and non-religious people).
+Allah’s Messenger was quoted by Abu Huraira describing Paradise where, among many wondrous things, agarwood would be used in their incense burner (López-sampson and Page 2018).
+This is because the scent of Oud is described as “the scent from heaven”.
+Not only does it smell divine, but also it is spiritual for many Muslims (and many other religious and non-religious people) for many centuries.
 Today, we will discuss the use of Oud in some Muslim communities.

 A trade associate of mine, Idrees, is a Muslim who uses Oud in his daily life.